Skip to content

 Why Would a Company Reduce its Share Capital?

-• redistribute capital back to its shareholders;
+• return capital to shareholders;

 Methods for Reducing Share Capital